Ryman Hospitality Properties: Gaylord Entertainment

 Gaylord Entertainment sold for stock its two cable channels, except for CMT International and Z-Music management rights and stock options, to CBS-Westinghouse in February 1997.
 CMT International ceased the CMT Europe channel due to high losses from distribution and satellite costs on March 31, 1998.
 In Europe, it shifted to providing CMT as block programming to other channels.
 In 1997, Gaylord sold off KSTW to Cox Enterprises, which was traded to Viacom's Paramount Stations Group for KIRO-TV, and in turn Belo Corporation had bought out St. Louis' CBS television station KMOV.

 Also, on December 31, 1997, the Opryland USA theme park was closed for redevelopment into a shopping and entertainment district called Opry Mills.
 With its The Mills Corp. partner, building began in October 1998 on the complex, which opened in May 2000.
 Gaylord would own a third of the district, while The Mills would hold a majority 2/3 share.
-Terry E. London was appointed in 1997 as CEO and began a series of reinventions of the company.
+Terry E. London was appointed in 1997 as CEO.

 Gaylord Cable Networks purchased a 15% stake in the TV Argentina and Solo Tango pay TV channels in the Fall of 1999 when it added a programming block to TV Argentina, a music and lifestyle channel.
 In May 2000, Gaylord increased its stakes in the two channels to 50%.
 The company expanded to convert TV Argentina to "MusicCountry" and expand Solo Tango, a dance-focused channel, reaching beyond Argentina and its limited South American distribution.
 Gaylord Cable Networks launched the MusicCountry cable channel in Mexico and Argentina on July 1, 2000, and closed Z Music on June 30, 2000.
 In Mexico, MusicCountry was a two-hour programming block on the Video Rola music channel.
 The block on TV Argentina started with nine hours per day, three of which aired in prime time, with expectations to expand to 24 hours.
 MusicCountry would take a broader view of country, localizing it to include Americana, folk, rock, and roots music programming.
 On September 1, 2000, the MusicCountry brand became available in Europe.
 In the Australia, Brazil, Indonesia, the Philippines, and Asia-Pacific region areas, CMT channels would rebrand to MusicCountry by year's end.
 A 24-hour schedule was slated for the Australia and Pacific Rim channels.
 The MusicCountry Latin America channel in Argentina launched with its Latin America partner, Ashmore, as a 24-hour channel in late November 2000, a rebranding of TV Argentina.